canmom/canmom.github.io/_posts/rpgs/2018-10-16-evil-species.md

  * it’s necessary to provide monsters ('of horrid aspect') for the players to avoid or overcome
  * the world is divided into Lawful and Chaotic factions, who generally speaking fight each other

-Rules such as&nbsp;‘experience points’ are largely built around those assumptions.
+Rules such as ‘experience points’ are largely built around those assumptions.

 Questions like ‘are orc babies evil’ don’t even come up in this context.
 You don’t ask why there are orcs in the dungeon, or perhaps you can blame it on an evil wizard or something; the point is, it hardly matters what sort of people the orcs are, what they want, where they come from.
 They’re obstacles rather than characters.